ihemmige/RouteWeatherAPI/README.md

 The returned data includes the city and state, an image code which corresponds to a link from weatherapi.com (see below), the epoch time at which the user would pass through the city, the forecasted weather at that time, and the US zip code.

 GET https://routeweatherapi.azurewebsites.net/current?origin=ORIGIN&destination=DESTINATION
-These endpoint includes required parameters ORIGIN and DESTINATION.
+This endpoint includes required parameters ORIGIN and DESTINATION.
 {

     "result": [